johnnymast/redbox-tracker/README.md

 </p>

-# Redbox-tracker
-WORK IN PROGRESS!
+## WORK IN PROGRESS!

-This project is inspired by [Laravel Visitor Tracker](https://github.com/voerro/laravel-visitor-tracker).
-I have created my own version of this software because I need that functionality for a project of my own.
-This means i want all my dependenties for that projects 'Inhouse'.
+This package is still being development.
+Using this package at this point in time is discouraged.

 ## TODO